dipen-yadav/dipen-yadav.github.io/_pages/about.md

 I am a third-year PhD student in the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.en.uni-muenchen.de/index.html) advised by [Alex Fraser](https://www.cis.uni-muenchen.de/~fraser/).
 My research is in natural language processing and machine learning.
 I am interested in self-supervised training for supervised (and unsupervised) machine translation and domain adaptation, mainly using monolingual or cross-lingual language models.
-My work revolves around using prior knowledge from unsupervised pretraining to improve performance in low-resource scenarios.
+My most recent research focuses on parameter-efficient methods for transfer learning.

+Currently, I am a Research Intern at the Allen Institute for Artificial Intelligence ([Allen AI](https://allenai.org/)), working with the AllenNLP group.

-Before coming to Germany, I received my Diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the [National Technical University of Athens](https://www.ntua.gr/en/) (NTUA).
-My thesis was advised by [Alex Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).
+Before starting my graduate studies, I received a diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the [National Technical University of Athens](https://www.ntua.gr/en/) (NTUA).
+My thesis advisor was [Alex Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).
 During my final undergrad year, I was working in [Behavioral Signals](https://behavioralsignals.com/) as a Machine Learning engineer.

-Recently, I interned with the AllenNLP team of [Allen Institute for AI](https://allenai.org/), where I was lucky to be advised by [Jesse Dodge](https://jessedodge.github.io/) and [Matt Peters](https://scholar.google.com/citations?user=K5nCPZwAAAAJ&hl=en).
+I interned with the AllenNLP of Allen AI last summer, where I was lucky to be advised by [Jesse Dodge](https://jessedodge.github.io/) and [Matt Peters](https://scholar.google.com/citations?user=K5nCPZwAAAAJ&hl=en).

  <h2>News</h2>

+<b>May 2022</b>: Happy to start (another) internship with Allen AI, working with Jesse Dodge and Matt Peters!

  <b>April 2022</b>: Our paper on efficient domain adaptation of language models has been accepted to appear at NAACL 2022 as a long paper🥳.
 Take a look at the AI2 blog post about it [here](https://blog.allenai.org/efficient-hierarchical-domain-adaptation-using-pretrained-language-models-fdd04c001230)!